 |Access all the attachments in your document|

 Note: There are some minor limitations when working with Google file attachments in the AODocs document editor.

 Open Google file attachments in the Google editor

 1. Open a document in any type of library.

-2. In the sidebar, select Open in a new tab next to a Google file attachment.
+2. In the sidebar, press the Open in a new tab button next to a Google file attachment.
 A new tab opens and the attachment is displayed in the Google editor.

-Important: To benefit from AODocs features in the Google editor, install the AODcs Smartbar.
+Important: To benefit from AODocs features in the Google editor, install the AODocs Smartbar.